BietSoft/brixx.docs/brixx-process-engine/README.md

 ## The easiest way to build digital processes and workflows

-With **Brixx Process Engine** we bridge the gap to enterprise process orchestration systems, such as Camunda or X4 BPMS, as a lightweight workflow management system for the automation and digitization of business and industrial processes.
-For processes in web applications up to IoT control.
-With minimal development, integration and cost effort, the Brixx Process Engine can serve as the basis for applications or be integrated into existing applications as an extension for sub-processes.
+With **Brixx Process Engine** we bridge the gap to enterprise process orchestration systems, such as Camunda or X4 BPMS, as a lightweight workflow management system for the automation and digitization of business and industrial processes, processes in web applications and to IoT process control.
+With minimal development, integration and cost effort, our process can serve as the basis for applications, or be integrated into existing applications as an extension for sub-processes and is the control center for configuration, process creation and processing.

 - Lightweight process enging
 - Simple system integration